 Latin English equivalent

 e.g. for example

 etc. and so on.
 When you list a clear sequence of elements such as "1, 2, 3, and so on" and "Monday, Tuesday, Wednesday, and so on."
 Otherwise, rewrite the sentence to replace "etc." with something more descriptive such as "and other output."

-Latin English equivalent i.e. that is
+i.e. that is